zogzog/cubicweb/doc/book/en/devrepo/entityclasses/data-as-objects.rst

 The :class:`AnyEntity` class
 ----------------------------

-To provide a specific behavior for each entity, we have to define a class inheriting from `cubicweb.entities.AnyEntity`.
+To provide a specific behavior for each entity, we can define a class inheriting from `cubicweb.entities.AnyEntity`.
 In general, we define this class in `mycube.entities` module (or in a submodule if we want to split code among multiple files) so that it will be available on both server and client side.